openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

 * Add initial wiki articles.

-* Create initial posts for the discussion topics and an "introduce yourself" post.
+* Create initial posts for discussion topics and an "introduce yourself" post.
 See :ref:`Discussions`.

 You can use the :ref:`course checklists<Use the Course Checklist>` to work through the course and verify that it is ready for release.

-The courses that you create with the re-run option should be tested thoroughly before the release date to assure the same quality student experience.
+To assure a quality experience for course students, be sure to test a course created with the re-run option thoroughly before the course start date.
 See :ref:`Testing Your Course` and :ref:`Beta_Testing`.